xiangsam/arxiv-daily/README.md

 - Score papers based on the gathered affiliations.
 - Allow specifying the used online LLM (need OpenAI-like interface.)
 - Add a Kimi button for reading and summarizing papers (based on the Kimi website).
-- Add a Like button for marking papers you are interested in.
 - Update the github [page](https://xiangsam.github.io/arxiv-daily/) when sending the email.